Expanding bipartite Bell inequalities for maximum multi-partite randomness: Certifying bits of DI randomness

 \begin{proposition} Let $N$ be an even integer.
 For every MABK value $s$ in the range $(1,m_{N}^{*}]$, there exists a $\theta_{s} \in \mathcal{G}$ that satisfies $s = \langle M_{N}(\theta_{s})\rangle$. \end{proposition}

 The proof of Proposition~\ref{prop:even1} can be found in \cref{app:evi2}.
 In \cref{fig:merm1}, we plot the MABK value for a given $N$ as a function of $\theta \in \mathcal{G}$, showing the full range of violations $(1,m_{N}^{*}]$ is accessible.
 Specifically, the dashed lines in \cref{fig:merm1} indicate an MABK value of 1, while the peak of each graph is $m_{N}^{*}$.
 As $\theta$ varies, the graph shows a continuous curve between these values.
-We next state the following technical conjecture, which holds in the case $N=2$ and we provide evidence for general $N$ in Appendix~\ref{app:conj2E}. \begin{conjecture} The maximum MABK value achievable by quantum strategies with uniformly random outputs on input $\bm{0}$, i.e., $p(\bm{a}|\bm{0}) = 1/2^{N}, \ \forall \bm{a}$, is $m_{N}^{*}$. \end{conjecture} \cref{fig:merm1} illustrates that $m_{N}^{*}$ is the largest MABK value that can be achieved by the family of strategies in \cref{eq:evenStrat}, all of which generate maximum randomness.
+We next state the following technical conjecture. \begin{conjecture} The maximum MABK value achievable by quantum strategies with uniformly random outputs on input $\bm{0}$, i.e., $p(\bm{a}|\bm{0}) = 1/2^{N}, \ \forall \bm{a}$, is $m_{N}^{*}$. \end{conjecture} Conjecture \ref{conj:maxMerm} is known to hold in the case $N=2$~\cite{WBC}, and we provide numerical evidence that it holds for general $N$ in~\cref{app:evC1,app:conj2E}.

+In \cref{fig:merm1}, we illustrate that $m_{N}^{*}$ is the largest MABK value that can be achieved by the family of strategies in \cref{eq:evenStrat}, all of which generate maximum randomness.
 However, we have not ruled out the existence of a strategy outside this family, also generating maximum randomness, achieving an MABK value greater than $m_{N}^{*}$. \cref{conj:maxMerm} is that this is not the case, and $m_{N}^{*}$ is indeed the true maximum.
-Based on this, we can now state the range of MABK violations for which maximum DI randomness can be certified when $N$ is even. \begin{lemma}[MABK violations achievable with maximum DI randomness, even case] For even $N$, we have: \begin{enumerate}[(i)] \item The maximum amount of device-independent randomness that can be certified for the range of MABK values $(1,m_{N}^{*}]$ is $N$ bits. \end{enumerate} Suppose \cref{conj:maxMerm} holds.
-Then we additionally have: \begin{enumerate}[(ii)] \item $m_{N}^{*}$ is the largest MABK value compatible with strategies generating $N$ bits of device-independent randomness. \end{enumerate} \end{lemma}
+Based on this, we can now state the range of MABK violations for which maximum DI randomness can be certified when $N$ is even. \begin{lemma}[MABK violations achievable with maximum DI randomness, even case] For even $N$, we have: \begin{enumerate}[(i)] \item For every $s\in(1,m_{N}^{*}]$, there exists a quantum correlation with MABK value $s$ that certifies $N$ bits of device-independent randomness. \end{enumerate} Suppose \cref{conj:maxMerm} holds.
+Then we additionally have: \begin{enumerate}[(ii)] \item $m_{N}^{*}$ is the largest MABK value compatible with strategies generating $N$ bits of device-independent randomness.
+Or conversely, any strategy achieving an MABK value $s > m_{N}^*$ certifies strictly less than $N$ bits of device-independent randomness. \end{enumerate} \end{lemma}

 Part~$(i)$ can be established by the following reasoning: by varying $\theta \in \mathcal{G}$, the family of strategies in \cref{eq:evenStrat} achieves every MABK value in the interval $(1,m_{N}^{*}]$ by \cref{prop:even1}.
 Since $\theta \in \mathcal{G}$ for all these values, the corresponding bipartite strategy is self-testable according to \cref{lem:n2}; we can hence apply \cref{lem:NevenBI} to expand the Bell expression to $N$ parties, and it follows from \cref{lem:rate} that this Bell expression certifies $N$ bits of DI randomness.